daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 In bearish market every time when market goes up it's returning to take buy stops or repricing inefficiencies.

+Wicks are inefficiencies, so we can expect price reach mid. point of these wicks (C.E.)

+Dress your charts correctly.

 We can use SMT not only with highly correlated markets but also USDX SMT.
 For example if ES made a higher high and in according normal situation DXY should do lower low, when DXY wasn't able to make lower low it